Biden order could change how colleges handle sex misconduct

+Biden directed the agency to review all policies “that are or may be inconsistent” with the objective to prevent sex discrimination in education.

 Biden focused on gender equity during his campaign and promised to strengthen Title IX if he won the White House.
-He also will sign a second executive order formally establishing the White House Gender Policy Council, according to two administration officials who briefed reporters on the plan.
+He also signed a second executive order formally establishing the White House Gender Policy Council.
 Biden’s transition team announced his plans to create the council before he took office.

 The order directing the review of Title IX could pave the way to a major shift in how colleges handle allegations of sexual misconduct moving forward.